maxbre/rlapmod/README.md

 ### Installation

-You can install the development version of the package ‘raermod’ from the repository at [GitHub](https://github.com/maxbre/rlapmod/) with:
+You can install the development version of the package **rlapmod** from the repository at [GitHub](https://github.com/maxbre/rlapmod/) with:

 ``` r